You will need to take the ACCUPLACER assessments if:

 - You registered your first term during Open Registration and now plan to attend the College for a second term.

-Assessments are available on a walk-in basis during the hours listed.
+ACCUPLACER Assessments are available on a walk-in basis in the Assessment Center during the hours listed.
 No appointment is necessary.
 It takes approximately 2 to 3 hours to complete these un-timed assessments.

 Assessments are NOT available during holidays nor when the College is closed.

 9:00am – 5:30pm (Room closes at 7:00pm)

 Hours are subject to change.

 Special Holiday Testing Hours (December 19 - December 30, 2016)

 The Assessment Center will be CLOSED on the following days and holidays:

 Monday, January 2, 2017